Skip to main content

 Hannah is an investigative journalist covering retail issues from fake reviews and unsafe products to supermarket pricing practices.
 She's been at Which? for 12 years.

-Asda was the cheapest on average for our long list of 245 branded groceries, which included popular brands such as Heinz beans, Nescafé coffee and Mr Kipling cakes.
+Sainsbury's and Tesco without loyalty cards were the most expensive on average once again for our list in March, which included 241 popular branded groceries such as Heinz beans, Nescafé coffee and Mr Kipling cakes.

 If you’re attached to your branded groceries, from butter and bread to coffee and cakes, read on to find out how much extra you might pay by shopping at the different supermarkets.